eyskim/AccessCampusApi/README.md

 Todo:
 - add authorization
 - add forms
-- Combine into one elixir/react app
+- Combine into one elixir/react app with front end